Marcraphael12/login-auth/README.md

 [repl.it live](https://login-auth.marcraphael.repl.co)
 <br>[Github live](https://marcraphael12.github.io/login-auth/)

-Free for who need to use it 🤗 <br>
+Free for who need to use it 🤗
 <br>Make with ❤️, JavaScript, HTML&CSS, and [Firebase API](https://firebase.google.com/)
 <br>Encourage me by just giving a star ⭐⭐⭐